rainsworth/intro-to-github/02_Introduction.md

 # A friendly introduction to Version Control, Git and GitHub

+Before we can dive into using GitHub, we need to talk about version control and Git.

 ## Version control

 **Version control** is a way of tracking changes to a document or collection of documents, and helps to solve one of the main challenges in working with many people on a single project.
 Your collaborators may be spread around the world or working in the same room; they may be working simultaneously or asynchronously.
 No matter how your team is organised, the work of many contributors needs to be wrangled into a single project.
 Version control manages this process: it stores a history of changes and who made them, allowing you to revert or go back to earlier versions of those documents, and understand how contributions by different contributors have changed the project over time.